redbadger/react-isomorphic/readme.md

 Example
 ---
 ###Server-side
-Included is an embryonic view engine for express [lib/react-view-engine.ls](lib/react-view-engine.ls) which allows us to use `res.render` to render a react component and inject it into a single jade view [views/layout.jade](views/layout.jade):
+Included is an embryonic view engine for express [lib/react-view-engine.ls](lib/react-view-engine.ls) which allows us to `res.render` a react component into a single jade view [views/layout.jade](views/layout.jade):

 (from [routes/index.ls](routes/index.ls))